AnamKhalid09/Project-3/README.md

 - https://github.com/n0shake/Public-APIs
 - https://github.com/Kikobeats/awesome-api

-Before extraction using python and pandas, create a new database called 'datascience_db' in pgAdmin.
+Before extraction using python and pandas, create a new database called 'olympics' in pgAdmin.
 In the newly created database, create two tables and inner join them using query tools.
 This joined table (currently empty) will later hold the data that we're interested in at the end of the ETL process.
 You'll use python and pandas for ETL process in Jupiter notebook.
 And at the end of the process, you'll load the DataFrames into the postgreSQL table that we created in the beginning.
 Note that the names of the columns in postgreSQL ad Pandas should be same to save yourself falling in troubles during the loading process.

 #### Extraction in steps: